klozn/10-javascript/60-projects/rowdy_racers/README.md

 ## Description of Rowdy Racers

-**Disclaimer**: This is a difficult exercise, it will definitely take you more than 1 day to make it 'work'!
+**Disclaimer**: This is a difficult exercise, it will definitely take you more than a day to make it 'work'!
-It will take you more than a week to solve it properly... :)
+It will take you more than a week to make it work properly (with a flexible design, maintainable,...).

 There are multiple iterations of Rowdy Racers, meaning that in a new iteration additional features might be requested, or existing behavior / features needs to be modified.